h183502/dat110public/week15/week15.md

 http://localhost:8080/hello
 ```

-and you should see `"IoT Access Control Device"` in the browser window as a result of having executed the HTTP GET request on the service.
+and you should see `"IoT Access Control Device"` in the browser window as a result of having executed the HTTP GET request in the browser.

 As a next step you are to implement the operations to be supported by the cloud-service.
-The cloud-service should make it possible to for the access control device to register an access attempt and to obtain a new access (pin) code for entry.
-Furthermore, the cloud-service should make it possible to change the pin-code for entry.
+The cloud-service should make it possible to for the access control device to register attempt to access the system by registering this in an access log.
+Furthermore, the cloud-service should make it possible to change the access code entry and the access control device should be able to retreive the current access code.

 Specifically, the following HTTP operations should be supported:

-- `POST /accessdevice/log/` should record an attempt to entry by registering the time and also with entry was successfull (device became unlocked) or failed.
-The access attempts should be collected in memory in an `ArrayList` and each access attempt should have a unique identifier.
-The time and status should be contained as JSON in the body of the request.
+- `POST /accessdevice/log/` should record an access attempt by registering the log-message in JSON format which is to be contained in the body of the HTTP request.
+The access attempts should be collected in memory and each log message should be given a unique identifier.
+You may use a [Concurrent HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html)  for storing the log-messages received from the device and an [Atomic Integer](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/AtomicInteger.html) for keeping track of the identifier.
+The hash-map should use the identifier as the key for the log-message.

-- `GET /accessdevice/log/` should return a JSON-representation of all access attempts to the system.
+- `GET /accessdevice/log/` should return a JSON-representation of all access log entries in the system.

 - `GET /accessdevice/log/{id}` should return a JSON representation of the access entry identified by {id}.
 TODO: check spark documentation

-- `PUT /accessdevice/pin` should update the access code stored in the server to a new combination of the `1` and `2` buttons.
+- `PUT /accessdevice/code` should update the access code stored in the server to a new combination of the `1` and `2` buttons.
 The new access code is to be contained in JSON in the body of the request.

-- `GET /accessdevice/pin` should return a JSON-representation of the current access code stored in the server.
+- `GET /accessdevice/code` should return a JSON-representation of the current access code stored in the server.
 This is what the access device will used in order to update the access code.

 In order to implement the above API you will have to use the primitives available in the Spark/Java framework.
 The documentation is available here: